ubisoft/mixer/README.md

 ## CI/CD

-The CI/CD script `.gitlab-ci.yml` has a codequality stage that run
+The CI/CD script `.gitlab-ci.yml` has a codequality stage that run flake8 on the codebase.
+Go to the pipeline pages of the project to check if your commits meet the quality check.

 # Unit tests